KaegeneTeo/DeepfakeDetectionInArt/README.md

 **Team Members**: Ying Xuan, Bryan, Zhi You, Zhi Xuan, Cedric, Kaegene, Hao Tian, Hong Teng

 ## Dataset
+This is the link to the [original dataset](https://www.kaggle.com/datasets/danielmao2019/deepfakeart?resource=download)

+## Diffusion Model
-This is the link to the [original dataset](https://www.kaggle.com/datasets/danielmao2019/deepfakeart?resource=download) The diffusion model we used was modified based on [this model](https://huggingface.co/stabilityai/stable-diffusion-2-inpainting)
+The diffusion model we used was modified based on [this model](https://huggingface.co/stabilityai/stable-diffusion-2-inpainting)

 ## Installation